skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Might need multiple datasets for each of these figures - maybe best to just release the underlying data once we've gotten it extracted and cleaned, for each figure.

+# 23 Aug 2022

+Working now to get a comprehensive set of extraction code for the analysis - rather than the disparate pieces where things currently are.